srthorat/petstore-ts/readme.md

 4. Refresh Page
 5. You can now see - `PetStore API - E2E` job is running, While completes, open Java CI with Maven to monitor the test running status and view logs.
-6. Once the `PetStore API - E2E` job complete, the `PetStore Api Tests` job will start running automatically, wait for it to complete.
+6. Once the `PetStore API - E2E` job complete, the `Report - PetStore Api Tests` job will start running automatically, wait for it to complete.
-7. Once the `PetStore Api Tests` gets completes, double-click on job name.
+7. Once the `Report - PetStore Api Tests` gets completes, double-click on job name.
 8. You can see Status of run in html format